deepweaver/code-to-your-heart-cpp/README.md

 some simple c++ code to play with

 1. light_her_heart.cpp displays a ascii heart shape.
 Just a simple trick to entertain girls.
 When they ask you for her homework, put this piece of code in her work! ;)
+2. perceptron.cpp is a c++ version of one layer perceptron.
+Have fun.
+I have an [article](https://zhuanlan.zhihu.com/p/35454765) explaining the mechanism of this toy model.